 July 18, 2018

-Three years after I left Colombia, I returned to visit friends and explore the exploding restaurant scene in the capital of Bogotá.
+Three years after I left Colombia, I returned to visit friends and explore the burgeoning restaurant scene in Bogotá, the capital.
+A highlight of my trip was a culinary tour of Colombia, courtesy of the tasting menu at Leo, chef Leonor Espinosa's flagship restaurant.

-The experience was similar to the Mater Elevations menu at Central in Lima, with ingredients for dishes sourced from across the country.
+The experience was similar to the Mater Elevations menu at Central in Lima, with ingredients for dishes from across the country.
 I also partook in juice pairings.

-Chef Espinosa makes full use of the country's bounty with creative dishes that are beautifully presented in a stylish, modern restaurant.
+Chef Espinosa utilizes the country's bounty to create dishes that are beautifully presented in a stylish, modern restaurant.
+It's a family affair, too, with her daughter working as a sommelier.

 Harry Sasson